Drinking before lunchtime is not without risk; needing a loo whilst out on the trail, not finding the trail, or failing to turn up for lunch on time!

 Drinking before lunchtime is not without its risks; finding a loo whilst on the trail, not finding the trail, or failing to turn up at your destination in time!
 Without Andrew, we wouldn’t have made it to John Tyler’s watercress farm at Sarratt Bottom.

 Strip lynchets before lunch

 Andrew and Paul pointed out various landmarks and places where former industry once was, including strip lynchets, on the rise up the valley side that are thought to date from the 9th century and may have been the site of medieval vineyards!
 Vines love chalky soils.
 There is plenty of wildlife, including the rare ‘ratty’ or water vole, once again making their homes on the riverbanks.
 The area is busy with film crews too including; Midsomer Murders, Taboo and Mary Berry’s Everyday cookery show.

 The highlight of the day was a visit to E.Tyler & Sons Crestyl Watercress beds, the last cress farmer from a once busy industry that supplied the dining tables of London.
-The lama’s grazing at the entrance politely ignored us as we headed down the lane to meet with John Tyler, third generation farmer and now keeper of the cress flame.
+The lama’s grazing at the entrance politely ignored us as we headed down the lane to meet with John Tyler, third generation farmer and formally keeper of the cress flame.